rpn1966/platotheory2026/_pages/practical-info.md

 ## Food

 ### *Refreshments*
 We will be providing refreshments (tea, coffee, water, biscuits) throughout the conference.
-If you have an dietary requirements, please inform us when completing the registration form so that we can accommodate your needs.
+If you have any dietary requirements, please inform us when completing the registration form so that we can accommodate your needs.

 ### *Lunch*
 Lunch will not be provided at this meeting.
 There are a wide range of food outlets on campus.
 A list of those open during the meeting, with opening times, is available [here](https://warwick.ac.uk/services/retail/openingtimes/upcoming-times).
 The Zeeman Building is also close to the Cannon Park Shopping Centre, with a range of fast food lunch options there too.